bdjohnson529/bdjohnson529.github.io/algorithms/concepts/binary-search.md

 ```
 {1,5,8,9,11,13,15,19,21}
 ```
 To search for the number 8, we could implement our own binary search.
 First we check in the element at the midpoint, `11`.
-Since `9` is less than `11`, we will next take the the first half of the array.
-We will once again divide this subarray in half.
+Since `9` is less than `11`, we will take the the first half of the array, and once again divide this array in half.

 The steps would look as follows
 ```